 2 The information provided is supplemental and complements the MAP Global Balanced Composite presentation.
 3 Descriptive statistics derived from holdings based on the aggregate of individual portfolios in the composite.
 Holdings of individual client portfolios in the composite may differ, sometimes significantly, from those shown.
 4 Based on the annualized monthly returns of the aggregated holdings of all the client portfolios invested according to the Global Balanced strategy since inception.
 Only portfolios that were managed by Managed Asset Portfolios for an entire month are included in the performance calculation of that month.
-5 Based on the cumulative performance for the current Benchmark’s (50% MSCI ACWI/50% Merrill Lynch U.S.Corporate A-AAA Rated 1-3 Years Total Return Index, rebalanced monthly) 52 positive quarters and 21 negative quarters between the October 31, 2001 and December 31, 2019 period.
+5 Based on the cumulative performance for the current Benchmark’s (50% MSCI ACWI/50% Merrill Lynch U.S.Corporate A-AAA Rated 1-3 Years Total Return Index, re balanced monthly) 52 positive quarters and 22 negative quarters between the October 31, 2001 and March 31, 2020 period.

 All investments are subject to risk, including the loss of principal.